fedluc/HSMC/README.md

                      crystal used in the initialization.
 For these simulations is it possible to collect samples for all the observables which can be monitored in the course of standard NVT simulations.
 Default: `cluster 0 1 10000`

 * **Configuration**: The keyword `config_write` can be used to write the current configuration to file. `config_write` requires two numerical values: (1) the saving interval                      (in number of sweeps) and (2) the number of configurations to write per file.
-The configurations are written to files called *"config_%.dat.gz* where %                        is a numerical identifier for the file.
+The configurations are written to files called *config_%.dat.gz* where %                        is a numerical identifier for the file.
 Default `config_write 0 100`

 * **Density**: The density is specified via the keyword `rho` followed by a numerical value for the density normalized.
                 For NpT simulations this value of the density is only used to assign the total number of particles.
 Default: `rho 0.5`.